The Smiling, Proud Wanderer: Plot

+Yue Lingshan, Yue Buqun's daughter, falls in love with the new entrant Lin Pingzhi, and Linghu Chong's romantic feelings for her diminish.
+At the same time, Linghu Chong's friendship with Tian Boguang brings trouble as it violates Mount Hua rules to associate with members of unorthodox sects.
+Yue Buqun punishes him by making him stay alone for a year on the uninhabited top of Mount Hua.
+During this time, he discovers carvings of sword techniques in a cave, practises them, and unknowingly learns the swordsmanship of the other four sects as well as the counter-moves.
+Tian Boguang arrives at the cave to force Chong to join him under threat of death.
+Tian has superior skill and easily overwhelms and injures Chong, but the battle extends over several days as Chong secretly learns more and more and techniques from the carvings each night.
+Tian becomes suspicious but Chong cleverly manipulates him so that he never investigates the rest of the cave.
+The reclusive Mount Hua swordsman Feng Qingyang, who inscribed the carvings, arrives and coaches Chong directly.
+Chong defeats Tian Boguang, and Feng teaches him a powerful set of skills called the Nine Swords of Dugu.

-The self-proclaimed righteous Five Mountains Sword Schools Alliance, though seemingly united, is constantly troubled by politicking and infighting among its members.
-Linghu Chong gets entangled in the conflicts and sustains serious internal injuries while using his newly mastered skill to defend his Mount Hua School fellows from attacks by Mount Song School members in disguise.
-The other schools mistake the Nine Swords of Dugu for the Bixie Swordplay, and wrongly accuse Linghu Chong of stealing the "Bixie Swordplay Manual" and keeping it for himself.
-Yue Buqun also becomes suspicious and secretly jealous of his disciple's sudden leap in prowess.
+The self-proclaimed "orthodox" Five Mountains Sword Sects Alliance, though seemingly united, is constantly troubled by politicking and infighting among its members.
+Linghu Chong gets entangled in the conflicts and sustains serious internal injuries while using his newly mastered skill to defend his Mount Hua fellows from attacks by Mount Song members in disguise.
+He intuitively uses the quick but unforceful strikes of Dugu's "missile-breaking stance" (or projectile-countering technique) to slash the eyes of, rather than outright fight, a group of assassins who surround and outnumber him.
+The other sects mistake the Nine Swords of Dugu for the Bixie Swordplay, and accuse Linghu Chong of stealing the manual and keeping it for himself.
+Yue Buqun also becomes suspicious and secretly jealous of his apprentice's sudden and dramatic improvement in swordsmanship.

-While accompanying his master and Mount Hua School fellows on a trip to Luoyang, Linghu Chong encounters Ren Yingying, a key figure of the Sun Moon Holy Cult, and falls in love with her.
+While accompanying his master and fellows on a trip to Luoyang, Linghu Chong encounters Ren Yingying, a key figure of the Sun Moon Holy Cult.
 He also meets several jianghu lowlifes, who are friendly towards him and try to heal him.
-By then, Yue Buqun has grown tired of Linghu Chong's association with jianghu lowlifes so he abandons his disciple.
-Linghu Chong helps Ren Yingying fend off enemies of the Sun Moon Holy Cult and his injuries worsen over time.
-Eventually, Ren Yingying brings him to the Shaolin School to seek help.
-Linghu Chong later learns from Fangzheng, the Shaolin abbot, that Yue Buqun has publicly announced that he has expelled Linghu Chong from the Mount Hua School.
+By then, Yue Buqun has grown tired of Linghu Chong's association with jianghu lowlifes, so he abandons Linghu Chong and expels him from the Mount Hua Sect.
+Linghu Chong helps Ren Yingying fend off enemies of the cult, and his injuries worsen over time.
+Eventually, Ren Yingying takes him to the Shaolin Sect, where he learns the Yijin Jing and heals himself.